Bappy4u/nBuysell/README.md

 # Live link: <a href="https://bappy4u.github.io/portfolio/">nBuySell</a>
-If you like to test as a user.
+If you'd like to check as a user.
 Here is credential:

 User: john
-password: password4john
+<br>password: password4john

 ### What I used in this project